abrarahmed236/cli-progress-bar-cpp/Readme.md

 - [x] Cleanup
 - [x] Add library to a namespace ??
 - [x] Consider the width of the screen before making progress bar
-- [ ] Can I and should I unit test this ??
+- [x] Type Cleanup.
+Using variable width types.
 - [ ] Better Readme
-- [ ] Ostream Operator Overload ??
 - [ ] Usage: How would someone use this effectively ?
-- [ ] Type Cleanup.
-What types should i use ? fixed uint32_t likes ?
+- [ ] Can I and should I unit test this ??
+- [ ] Build Tests ??